cslucano/CalendarBundle/README.md

 ### Step 1: Download SgCalendarBundle using composer

-Add SgCalendarBundle in your composer.json:
+If not already done: add SgCalendarBundle in your composer.json:

 ```js
 {